knative/serving/docs/spec/spec.md

       # is a singleton []corev1.Container; See the Container section below.
       containers: ...

-      # is a heavily restricted []core.v1.Volume; only the secret and configMap
+      # is a heavily restricted []core.v1.Volume; only the secret, configMap,
-      # types are allowed.
+      # and projected types are allowed.
       volumes:
       - name: foo
         secret: ...
       - name: bar
         configMap: ...
+      - name: baz
+        projected: ...

       # +optional max request concurrency per instance.
       # Defaults to `0` (system decides) when unspecified.